x0forgetmyid/lxcapp/README.md

 lxcappcnt - Manages application containers.
 Reads config params from env vars and from centralized config file

-lxcappcnt11 - lxcappcnt, based on Debian 11 Bullseye, on  not on Debian 10 (beta) lxcpkg - Script to install software into coontainers, that are created by firest script (not ready for this monent). lxcapp - Runs application, wait until it it's process is terminated, and performs delayed stop of container
+lxcappcnt11 - lxcappcnt, based on Debian 11 Bullseye, on  not on Debian 10 (beta) lxcappgatecnt - Manages application gateway containers.
+Creates containers, that may be VPN, TOR, SSH or any other incapsulators. lxcpkg - Script to install software into coontainers, that are created by firest script (not ready for this monent). lxcapp - Runs application, wait until it it's process is terminated, and performs delayed stop of container